 Competitive proposals that demonstrate the potential for direct and significant impact on the national professional nonprofit dance, jazz, presenting and/or theatre fields are reviewed by an advisory panel, which recommends the strongest applicants for funding based on the criteria for support outlined below.

-The next deadline to submit a letter of inquiry is February 28, 2014, and letters of inquiry must be submitted online.
+The deadline to submit a letter of inquiry is February 28 at 5 pm ET, and letters of inquiry must be submitted online.
 Full proposals are due approximately six weeks after receiving an invitation to submit.